Modifications in clusterization procedures for heavy-ion collisions: minimum spanning tree, simulated annealing, coalescence: Introduction

-The coalescence procedure and the proposed ''mixed'' procedure, which combines the coalescence algorithm steps and the usage of the $E_{\text{bind}}$ criterion, will be shown with the NA49 experimental data to be comparable with previous coalescence results within ''psMST'' \cite{Kireyeu:2023spj}.
-Only QMD-based approaches will be used as ''parent'' models to simulate the data as in contrast to BUU-based models they can propagate particles correlations through the collision evolution without additional modifications \cite{LeFevre:2019wuj}.
+The coalescence and the ``mixed'' procedure, which combines the coalescence algorithm steps and the usage of the $E_{\text{bind}}$ criterion, will be shown with the NA49 experimental data to be comparable with previous coalescence results within ``psMST'' \cite{Kireyeu:2023spj}.
+Only QMD-based approaches will be used as base models to simulate the data as in contrast to BUU-based models they can propagate particles correlations through the collision evolution without additional modifications \cite{LeFevre:2019wuj}.
+In present work, the Parton-Hadron-Quantum-Molecular Dynamics (PHQMD) \cite{Aichelin:2019tnk} transport approach was used to generate the data sets.